AdrianSeguraOrtiz/GENECI/components/extract_data/DREAM5/README.md

 ## DESCRIPTION

-This component is responsible for downloading differential expression data from DREAM5 challenge.
+This component is responsible for downloading differential expression data, gold standards and evaluation data from DREAM5 challenge.

 # DOCKER